Advancing Racial Equity In the Field of Philanthropy, Non-Profit, and Fundraising

 AWARDS PRESENTATION

-The Breakin' It Down Awards are presented during a virtual or in-person ceremony, to be held as part of the Breakin' It Down conference or as a separate event.
+The Breakin' It Down Awards are presented during a virtual or in-person ceremony, to be held as part of the Breakin' It Down Conference or as a separate event.
 The Breakin' It Down Awards recognize leadership excellence in the field of nonprofit, philanthropy, and fundraising.
-The recipients will be honored at the Breakin' It Down Conference. event.
-The recipients of the awards receive a feature on BID's website, Facebook, a public announcement, commemorative award, monetary award, and complementary full-BID conferenec registration for the awardee and a companion or organization representative.
-The nominator(s) of the awardee(s)r is also invited to the award ceremony and presented with one registration.
+The recipients will be honored at the event.
+The recipients of the awards receive a feature on BID's website and social media channels, a public announcement, commemorative award, monetary award, and complementary full-BID conferenec registration for the awardee and a companion or organization representative.
+The nominator(s) of the awardee(s is also invited to the award ceremony and presented with one complementary registration.

-The Breakin' It Down wards are not conferred in absentia.
+The Breakin' It Down Awards are not conferred in absentia.
 Awardees must be present at the ceremony to receive the award.
 If they are not able to be present, they must send someone on their behalf.
 Organization awardee must send an organization representative.

 TAXABILITY AND REPORTING